whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

+*** electron app ***
+  - [🟠] Make an aesthetic computer electron app that's capable of opening new windows and builds for all platforms, especially linux and macos.

 *** sotce.net ***
+  - [🔴] Check how the auth works / token passing works from VSCode.
   - [] Add support for developing `sotce-net` inside of the VS Code extension.
     - [] In both development and production.
   - [🎇] See `sotce-net.mjs`